NicolaWidmer/FlappyAI/README.md

 ```
 usage: main.py [-h] [-m {DQN,DDQN,CDDQN}] [-lr LR] [-ls LAYER_SIZE] [-g GAMMA] [-e EPSILON] [-t TAU] [-n EPISODES] [-s SEED] [-v VIDEO] [-c] [-p]

-FlappyAI is a programm which can usedifferent AI algorithms to learn how to play flappy bird
+FlappyAI is a program that can use different AI algorithms to learn how to play Flappy Bird

 options:
   -h, --help           show this help message and exit
-  -m {DQN,DDQN,CDDQN}  The alorithm you want to train the options are DQN for Deep Q-Network, DDQN for Double Deep Q-Network, CDDQN for Clipped
+  -m {DQN,DDQN,CDDQN}  The algorithm you want to train the options are DQN for Deep Q-Network, DDQN for Double Deep Q-Network, CDDQN for Clipped
                        Double Deep Q-Network
   -lr LR               The learning rate of the gradient descent
-  -ls LAYER_SIZE       The hidden layer size of the neural networks used by the alorithms
+  -ls LAYER_SIZE       The hidden layer size of the neural networks used by the algorithms
   -g GAMMA             The discount factor of the reward
-  -e EPSILON           Epsilon is used in the training of the AI's and describes the probability of takeing a random action
+  -e EPSILON           Epsilon is used in the training of the AI's and describes the probability of taking a random action
   -t TAU               The update factor for the target network
   -n EPISODES          The number of episodes to train
   -s SEED              The seed for the random generators
-  -v VIDEO             The path to where to video of the result should be stored
+  -v VIDEO             The path to where the videos should be stored
   -c                   Run all algorithms and compare them
   -p                   Play the game yourself
 ```